tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

    }
 ~~~

-# Confirmation of Domain Name Ownership with TLS Certificates {#cert-name-check}
+## Confirmation of Designation with TLS Certificates {#confirm-cert-name}

-A DoH server designation without DNSSEC or a PvD for mutual confirmation can be confirmed by the
+A DoH server designation can also be validating by checking the SubjectAlternativeName field in the DoH
-SubjectAlternativeName field in the TLS certificate.
+server's own TLS certificate.
 When a client wants to confirm the validity of the
-designation in this situation, it checks the TLS certificate of the DoH server for the name of the domain
+designation in this situation, it can check the TLS certificate of the DoH server for the name of the domain
 which triggered the original designation query.

 The following example shows an HTTPS variant of the SVCB record type for "foo.example.com".
 If this record was
 received without DNSSEC, the client can confirm its validity by establishing a connection to "doh.example.net"
 and verifying the TLS certificate contains an exact match for the "foo.example.com" name.
 If the queried domain
 is not present in the TLS certificate of the designated DoH server, the client may confirm the validity by an
-alternate method such as mutual confirmation {#pvd-mutual} but MUST NOT use the record until otherwise validated.
+alternate method such as zone apex confirmation ({{confirm-zone-apex}}) but MUST NOT use the record until otherwise validated.

 ~~~
    foo.example.com.
 7200  IN HTTPS 1 . (